AshleyPoole/ashleypoole.github.io/_posts/2016-02-26-what-is-devops.md

 tags: [questions, decodingdevopsseries]
 ---

-DevOps is an interesting subject and one that is close to my heart, so I've decided to write a short series over the next few months on DevOps called **Decoding DevOps** which includes my interpretations of the current state of the DevOps movement.
+DevOps is an interesting subject and one that is close to my heart so I've decided to write a short series over the next few months on DevOps called **Decoding DevOps** which includes my interpretations of the current state of the DevOps movement.
 Without delay, let's crack on with the first post in the series.

 ## What Is DevOps?
 I mean, what truly is DevOps?
 I'm confident in saying I've done DevOps, I've "been" DevOps and I'd also personally say I'm still doing DevOps but what actually is DevOps?
 Confused, well I think that's the current state of DevOps; I see it as another new (or not so new) hype word that is thrown around who's definition widely varies and in some cases, even abused.